-On January 24, 2022, the Company extended the expiration dates of certain previously granted nonqualified stock options (which were due to expire in February 2022) which were granted to five individuals to acquire an aggregate of 700,000 shares of the Company's common stock under the Company's 2014 Equity Plan and the 2017 Equity Plan.
+On January 24, 2022, the Company extended the expiration dates of certain fully expensed previously granted nonqualified stock options (which were due to expire in February 2022) which were granted to five individuals to acquire an aggregate of 700,000 shares of the Company's common stock under the Company's 2014 Equity Incentive Plan and the 2017 Equity Incentive Plan (the "2017 Plan").
 Such extended options are exercisable at prices ranging from \$1.15 to \$1.20 per share representing the original fair market value of the common stock on the dates of grant as determined under the applicable Equity Plan.
 The options are fully vested and exercisable and will now expire five years from their original expiration dates.
-Based on a Black-Scholes valuation model, these options were valued at \$138,623, in accordance with FASB ASC Topic 718, which was expensed on the amendment date in selling, general and administrative expenses within the Company's condensed consolidated statements of operations.
+Based on a Black-Scholes valuation model, these modified options were valued at \$138,623, in accordance with FASB ASC Topic 718, which was expensed on the amendment date in selling, general and administrative expenses within the Company's condensed consolidated statements of operations.